thesoorajsingh/6th-Semester-VTU/README.md

-# 6th-Semester-VTU
+# 6th-Semester-VTU (Work-In-Progress)

-Vtu 6th semester ISE notes and textbooks
+##A list of all resources that i can find for 6th semester of VTU curriculum of the ISE // CSE department

+Feel free to make a pull request if you find that something is missing!